History of Aroldis Chapman in Timeline

 In 2010, Aroldis Chapman's fastball averaged 100.3 miles per hour.

-In Game 2 of the 2010 NLDS against the Philadelphia Phillies, Chapman experienced his first career postseason loss.
+In Game 2 of the 2010 NLDS against the Philadelphia Phillies, Chapman got his first career postseason loss.

-On April 18, 2011, Aroldis Chapman threw a pitch to Andrew McCutchen that was clocked at 106 mph by the scoreboard, but measured at 102.4 mph by the PITCHf/x system, causing confusion about the actual speed.
+On April 18, 2011, Chapman threw a pitch to Andrew McCutchen that was clocked at 106 mph on the scoreboard at Great American Ball Park, but the PITCHf/x system calculated a release speed of 102.4 mph, leading to discussion and questioning of the disparity.

-On September 24, 2011, a pitch Aroldis Chapman threw to Tony Gwynn Jr. was revised up to 105.8 mph and is now considered the fastest pitch thrown.
+In 2017, when MLB changed from the PITCHf/x to Statcast measurements, a pitch Chapman threw to Tony Gwynn Jr. on September 24, 2011, was revised up to 105.8 mph and is now considered the fastest pitch thrown.

 In 2011, Chapman served solely as a relief pitcher, appearing in 54 regular season games with a 3.60 ERA.